xananya06/mcp-chatbot-demo/deploy/compose/README.md

 ## Trying a minimal version with few MCP servers

-- Modify the [docker compose files](./) and remove the MCP servers you do not want.
+- Modify the [docker compose files](./) and remove the MCP servers you do not want and TLS configurations
-- Modify the [fastagent.config.yml](../../src/agent/config/fastagent.config.yaml) or the [TLS variant](../../src/agent/config/fastagent.tlsconfig.yaml)

 ## Developing ui and agent